Taxi livery: Philippines

 Most taxicabs in the Philippines are white with black text, the exception is for airport taxis which are usually yellow.
 On the sides of the cab, the taxi service and its operator licensing numbers are listed.
 On the back of the cab, a question "How's my driving" and a hotline number is posted for complaints against the cab driver and operator.

 South Korea

 In South Korea have two types of Taxi, Company Taxi and Personal Taxi.
 The company Taxi color is Orange but Personal Taxi is gray or white.
 But recently Taxi color restrictions were lifted.

 Taiwan

 In Taiwan, taxis are painted yellow prior to obtaining registration.
 The bumper may retain its factory colors by owner preference.
 The body may bear sponsored advertisements.

 Europe

 Germany

 In Germany, taxis are beige, a look that was officially stipulated by law as Elfenbein ("ivory") a light ivory-color in 1971.
-In 2005 this legal restriction was lifted, but most taxi drivers' associations and companies still prefer the unified look and visibility of beige.
+Before 1971 black was mandatory.
+Since 2005 change of section 43 enables German states to diverge.
+By 2016 six states (Baden-Württemberg, Lower Saxony, Rhineland-Palatinate, Saarland, Saxony-Anhalt and Schleswig-Holstein) lifted the mandate, but most taxi drivers' associations and companies still prefer the unified look and visibility of beige.

 Most taxis in Germany are Mercedes-Benz limousines, predominantly of the E-Class series.